psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

 Or, lets you move a bunch of ``.jpg`` files into a folder::

-  mv -v *.txt such_text/
+  mv -v *.jpg annoying_instagram_food_pics/

-Globbing also can nest through directories.
+Globbing can also nest through directories.
 For example, assuming a typical folder structure for subject data, you can list every subject's functional ``.nii.gz`` files for run 1::